Highly secure encryptor for SWIFT payments

 It can only be removed when both keys are inserted and

-rotated 180 degrees.
-Furthermore, the GC-720 has a large number of tamper
+turned by 180 degrees.
+In addition, the GC-720 has a range of

 All controls are at the front panel